UniversityOfHelsinkiCS/oodikone/README.md

 Install nodejs and npm
 https://nodejs.org/en/download/

-Run in the root of the project:
+Clone the repository and install the packages in the root of the project:

+`git clone git@github.com:UniversityOfHelsinkiCS/oodikone2-backend.git`

 `npm install`